ZhouLinli/IR-Projects/Survey Assessment/BAMsurvey.md

 Most of BAM activities received around **15%** of respondents' participation.
-The E-documentary on student experiences and podcast on seeing white in Fall 2021 received the most participation, with 20% of respondents engaged in them.
-Engagement in BAM activities seem to decrease from Fall 2021 to Spring 2022.
+The E-documentary on student experiences and podcast on seeing white in Fall 2021 received the most participation, with 20% of respondents engaged in each.
+Engagement in BAM activities seemed to decrease from Fall 2021 to Spring 2022.
 Several BAM sessions in Spring 2022 (Book on racial inequity, Inclusive teaching, and Transracial adoption) received less than 10% of respondents' participation.